lisa-lumos/Snowflake/06-data-loading.md

 - Last load timestamp for each file
 - Loading error info for the file

 This metadata is used to prevent data duplication during loading for the target table.
-It expires after 64 days.
+It expires after 64 days for bulk loading.
 For files with unknown status, they are skipped by default.

 When loading staged data, narrow the path to the most granular level, such as using pattern options or use common prefix of the files.